tigera-solutions/cc-rancher-ec2-tf-stack/README.md

 - Installed rancher/rancher2 v1.24.0 (signed by a HashiCorp partner, key ID 2EEB0F9AD44A135C)

 Partner and community providers are signed by their developers.
-If you'd like to know more about provider signing, you can read about it here: https://www.terraform.io/docs/cli/plugins/signing.html
+If you\'d like to know more about provider signing, you can read about it here: https://www.terraform.io/docs/cli/plugins/signing.html

 Terraform has created a lock file .terraform.lock.hcl to record the provider